Jerrold026/Wind_Turbine_Scada_Dataset/README.md

 ●Median Function (MEDIAN): Description: Used to calculate the median of a set of numbers.
 The median is the middle value in a data set when the numbers are arranged in ascending or descending order.
 If there is an even number of values, the median is the average of the two middle values.

+●Sum Function (SUM): Description: Adds up a range of numbers.

+●Count Function (COUNT): Description: Count of values that are number, generally cells that contain number.

 <table>
     <tr>